A Background Independent Algebra in Quantum Gravity

 In this article, following many others (for example \cite{Unruh}), we characterize an observer by a timelike worldline and we assume that what the observer can measure are the quantum fields along this worldline.
 As the simplest possible dynamical principle, we assume that the observer worldline is a geodesic.
 The model is meant to be an idealization of our own situation in the universe.
 Our worldline is roughly a geodesic.
-We have no {\it a priori} knowledge of the spacetime we live in, but we have become aware of a vast universe filled with stars, black holes, galaxies, and all the rest, primarily by measuring the electromagnetic fields in the immediate vicinity of our worldline.
+We have no {\it a priori} knowledge of the spacetime we live in,\footnote{For an observer who does have some {\it a priori} knowledge of the global nature and contents of the universe, quite different considerations can apply \cite{BP,BP2,Kirk}.} but we have become aware of a vast universe filled with stars, black holes, galaxies, and all the rest, primarily by measuring the electromagnetic fields in the immediate vicinity of our worldline.
 And our laboratory experiments can likewise be interpreted as more complex measurements of quantum fields along our worldline.